 Only a Service Dog is granted public access because a doctor has identified the individual as disabled and the Service Dog must be trained to mitigate (or reduce) the individual's disability.

 Is a Service Dog right for you? <-- Click on the link to find out more.

 Qualified trainers are available for your pet dog or Companion Animal.
-You can find Canine Good Citizen (CGC) trainer online at the American Kennel Club (AKC) website.
+You can find Association of Professional Dog Trainers (APDT) trainer online at the Association of Professional Dog Trainers (APDT) website.

 Additionally, the Linn-Benton Community College in Albany, Oregon periodically offers dog training classes.
 We have included a link to their site here.

 You are strongly encouraged to interview each potential trainer to verify their qualifications.
 After all, your CGC trainer is working for you.

 Remember, our programs are exclusively for disabled persons who are in need of, and eligible for, a Service Dog which is specifically trained to perform tasks that mitigate the handler's disability.